BackendStudio

 - Snapping — clips snap to the start, the playhead and neighbouring clip edges; hold Shift to move freely.

-- Right-click a track header to remove the track; click empty timeline space to deselect.
+- Right-click a track header to remove the track (you can’t remove the last video or audio track); click empty timeline space to deselect.

 6. Editing clips